-- Have their first dose of a one-dose COVID vaccine regimen or their second dose of a two-dose COVID vaccine regimen by October 14, 2021. - Have a booster dose no later than February 1, 2022 or within 15 days of becoming eligible for a vaccine booster dose if not eligible for one by February 1, 2022. - The above chart contains the CDPH guidelines for vaccine booster dose eligibility as of December 22, 2021.
+- Have their first dose of a one-dose COVID vaccine regimen or their second dose of a two-dose COVID vaccine regimen by October 14, 2021. - Have a booster dose no later than March 1, 2022 or within 15 days of becoming eligible for a vaccine booster dose if not eligible for one by March 1, 2022.
+Workers who provide proof of COVID-19 infection after completion of their primary vaccination series may defer booster administration for up to 90 days from the date of first positive test or clinical diagnosis, which may extend the above deadlines.
+Workers with a deferral due to a proven COVID-19 infection must be in compliance no later than 15 days after the expiration of their deferral. - The above chart contains the CDPH guidelines for vaccine booster dose eligibility as of February 22, 2022.